dylan-lang/opendylan/documentation/hacker-guide/source/topics/making-a-release.rst

    * Do a ``git grep`` for the previous release number, e.g., "2019.1" and see if anything else needs to be updated.

 #.
+Update version numbers in ``build/unix/release-with-batteries.sh``
+   to the latest stable versions of the relevant software (Clang+LLVM, the Boehm-Demers-Weiser garbage collector, and libunwind).
+   Download the release tarballs.

+#.
 Update the release notes.
 Hopefully these have been maintained as changes
    were made.
 It may be worth scanning the commit logs.